ghaiklor/iterum/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: 🎸 Feature request
 about: Suggest an idea for this project
 title: ''
-labels: ''
+labels: enhancement
-assignees: ''
+assignees: ghaiklor

 ---